israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     Sets the Date object to the time represented by a number of milliseconds since January 1, 1970, 00:00:00 UTC, allowing for negative numbers for times prior.

 Date.prototype.setUTCDate()
+    Sets the day of the month for a specified date according to universal time.

 #### The Date Constructor